autolens.Tracer#

 ]

-If a Profile does not have a certain entry, it is replaced with a None, although the nones can be removed by setting filter_nones=True.
+If a profile does not have a certain entry, it is replaced with a None.
+The Nones can be removed by setting filter_nones=True.

-This is used for visualization, for example plotting the centres of all mass profiles colored by their profile.
+The primary use of this function is to extract the attributes of profiles for visualization, for example plotting the centres of all mass profiles colored by their profile over the tracer’s image.

 Returns an attribute of a class in the tracer as a list of ValueIrregular or Grid2DIrregular objects, where the indexes of the list correspond to the tracer’s galaxies.
-If a plane has multiple galaxies they are split into separate indexes int he list.
+If a plane has multiple galaxies it will have a list with each galaxy as an entry.

-For example, if a tracer has an image-plane with a galaxy with a light profile and a source-plane with a galaxy with a light profile, the following:
+For example, if a tracer has an image-plane with a galaxy with a light profile and a source-plane with a galaxy with a light profile, the input:

 tracer.extract_attributes_of_galaxies(cls=LightProfile, name=”axis_ratio”)